ahwinkelman/School_District_Analysis/README.md

 Scores by school type
 Thomas High School is a Charter school and there is no impact >.1% between the original analysis and the updated analysis.
+Charter school still performed significantly better than district schools in both analysis.

 Original
 ![image](https://user-images.githubusercontent.com/107078763/177814114-bc3b34c2-3069-4b86-9595-799d63d11ea2.png)